codeunion/photo-gallery-cli/README.md

 </html>
 ```

-> **HINT**: Even though you are now printing out many tags on many lines, in Ruby you can still treat the HTML as one long string.
+> **HINT**: Even though we are now printing out many tags on many lines, in Ruby we can still treat the HTML as one long string.
 Ruby offers many ways to represent strings: you may want to check out `heredoc`s and the `%Q()` syntax.

 ### [v0.4] Support multiple images

-Up until this point, your program has only been working with a single image file.
+Up until this point, our program has only been working with a single image file.
 But of course, a photo gallery that can only display a single photograph is not very useful.

 Let's remedy that.

-**Modify your program so that it accepts many image files as arguments and packs them all neatly into one HTML page.**
+**Modify the program so that it accepts many image files as arguments and packs them all neatly into one HTML page.**

-In other, more technical words, your program should accept a _variable number of arguments_ (as opposed to before, when it had a _fixed argument length_).
+In other, more technical words, the program should accept a _variable number of arguments_ (as opposed to before, when it had a _fixed argument length_).

-When you're finished, you will be able to run this command
+When we're finished, we will be able to run this command

 ```shell
 $ ruby gallery.rb photos/bunny-1.jpg photos/bunny-2.jpg photos/bunny-3.jpg